AleksandraRolka/PGK-project-Projection-of-solids/README.md

 # PGK-project-Projection-of-solids
-Project for our university course - computer graphic basics.
+Project for our university course - Fundamentals of Computer Graphics.

 # Authors: